pymor/pymor/docs/source/tutorial_basis_generation.rst

-Then we build a 3-by-3 thermalblock problem that we discretize using pyMOR's :mod:`builtin discretizers <pymor.discretizers.builtin>` (see :doc:`tutorial01` for an introduction to pyMOR's discretization toolkit).
+Then we build a 3-by-3 thermalblock problem that we discretize using pyMOR's :mod:`builtin discretizers <pymor.discretizers.builtin>` (see :doc:`tutorial_builtin_discretizer` for an introduction to pyMOR's discretization toolkit).

 .. jupyter-execute::